Groundwater provides drinking water to one quarter of New Yorkers, and half of all Americans. Find information about:

 - Groundwater Resource Mapping - DEC works with the USGS to map the groundwater resources of the state.

-- Groundwater Quality Monitoring - The objective of the 305(b) ground water program is to assess and report on the ambient groundwater quality of bedrock and glacial-drift aquifers throughout New York State.
+- 305(b) Groundwater Quality Basin Reports - The objective of the 305(b) ground water program is to assess and report on the ambient groundwater quality of bedrock and glacial-drift aquifers throughout New York State.

 - Groundwater Definitions - Definition of commonly used groundwater terms.